STEVE INSKEEP, Host:

 SYDELL: The story goes that one day Babbage, a mathematician, came across so many errors in a book, he exclaimed: I wish to God these calculations had been executed by steam.
 He was inspired to design his difference engine.
 He got money from the British government.
 But after 10 years of work, the government wouldn't give him more.

-Dr. DORON SWADE (Babbage Project): And when I got to the point where it said by betrayal because of limitations of Victorian engineering, I sort of quickly flipped ahead to say, well, okay, did the engine work when they did build it, when these limitations no longer applied, and was staggered to discover that nobody had actually ever tried.
+DORON SWADE: And when I got to the point where it said by betrayal because of limitations of Victorian engineering, I sort of quickly flipped ahead to say, well, okay, did the engine work when they did build it, when these limitations no longer applied, and was staggered to discover that nobody had actually ever tried.

 SYDELL: Differently because if Babbage had actually completed his engine, he might've had the support to build what historians consider to be his greatest design, the analytic engine, which shares many features with early computers.

-Ms. TILDA SWENTON (Actor): (as Ada Augusta Byron King) Now, I'm dreaming of an engine like Babbage's.
+TILDA SWENTON: (as Ada Augusta Byron King) Now, I'm dreaming of an engine like Babbage's.

 SYDELL: Tilda Swinton played Ada Lovelace in this 1997 film, "Conceiving Aida."